cvweiss/ProjectBase/README.md

 ##### Installation
 Install composer if you do not already have it.

-Create a directory where you'd like this to be stored.
+Create the directory where you want your project bo be and then cd into it.
 Then, use composer to install projectbase and it's dependencies.

 ```